microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_getoffice365activeusercounts.md

 - Report Date
 - Report Period

+### JSON

-For the JSON one, if successful, this method returns a `200 OK` response code and an **[office365ActiveUserCounts](../resources/office365activeusercounts.md)** object in the response body.
+If successful, this method returns a `200 OK` response code and an **[office365ActiveUserCounts](../resources/office365activeusercounts.md)** object in the response body.

 ## Example

 ### CSV

-The following is an example of the CSV one.
+The following is an example that outputs CSV.

 #### Request